mrlacey/Plugin.Maui.Accessibility/README.md

 ## API Usage

-`Plugin.Maui.Accessibility` provides the `Feature` class that has a single property `Property` that you can get or set.
+`Plugin.Maui.Accessibility` provides the `AccessibilityInfo` class that has a single property `Property` that you can get or set.

-You can either use it as a static class, e.g.: `Feature.Default.Property = 1` or with dependency injection: `builder.Services.AddSingleton<IFeature>(Feature.Default);`
+You can either use it as a static class, e.g.: `AccessibilityInfo.Default.UseReducedMotion` or with dependency injection: `builder.Services.AddSingleton<IAccessibilityInfo>(AccessibilityInfo.Default);`

 ### Permissions